oanguenot/webrtcmetrics/README.md

     startAfter: 10000,          // Start to grab the stats after a while (in ms).
 Default to 0 (stats are collected as soon as possible).
     stopAfter: 30000,           // Stop to grab the stats after a white (in ms).
 Default is -1 (no automatic stop.
 Method stop() should be called).
     verbose: true,              // Display verbose logs or not.
 Default to false.
+    ticket: true,               // Generate a ticket at the end of the call or not.
+Default is true.
-    record: true                // Record reports in a ticket or not.
+    record: true,               // Record reports in a ticket or not.
 Default to false.
 });

 analyzer.onreport = (report) => {